 Bell is a club alumnus who joined the staff of the Boys & Girls Club of Pittsfield in 1982 as the aquatics and program director and as director of the club-operated Camp Russell in Richmond, according to a profile of him listed on the organization's website.

 He holds a bachelor of science degree in education from the University of Massachusetts.
-He was named executive director by the board of trustees in 1999, making him the seventh executive of the organization since its creation in 1899 by Zenas Crane.

 During his tenure, Bell oversaw the completion of a four-year, $3 million renovation to the club's 16 Melville St. location, a 120,000-square-foot facility.
 The renovation was funded through an anonymous gift of stock shares.
 The once-worthless shares turned into a $13.9 million windfall when the shares were sold in December 2006.